thegarbz/watercoolingcontroller/Readme.md

 #### Important note: ####
 *I am not a professional programmer.* The software and firmware setup is specific to the system for which the unit was built.
 You *WILL* require a basic understanding of electronics (connecting an Arduino and some wires), and basic understanding of C and/or C# programming to make this suit your system.

-In the default configuration the fan controller can run stand-alone, however it will be in "alarm" condition if the computer software is not running.
-For true stand-alone operation the firmware will need to have the alarm conditions on CPU, GPU, and VRM temperature disabled otherwise all fans will run 30% faster than specified in their curves.
+#### Wait?
+No Binaries? ####
+No. The odds of this working on your system without some modification of code are very slim.

-Following are some of the things which you may need / want to customise.
+The following are some of the things which you may need / want to customise.
 Items in italic are computer specific and will need to be changed or an error will be shown:
 - Graphics
   - Motherboard schematic graphic
   - Location and choice of sensors